BlueComet4314/Thermometry-Sensor-Instructions/README.md

  <img src = "https://user-images.githubusercontent.com/108306069/181920138-42bf636e-e0b3-4abb-a5d2-f194df4a10ec.jpg" width="40%" height="40%" /> <img src = "https://user-images.githubusercontent.com/108306069/181920141-11c5d22f-c9d0-45af-85e8-5ba06314fb83.jpg" width="40%" height="40%" />

+The individual pins will go in three specific places; one pin in the F- hole, one in the RTD+, and the last in th F+ hole.
+The front of the Adafruit board has just the F- and F+ label - the RTD+ hole is directly to the left of the F+ slot (see image).
+The full labels can also be seen on the very back.

+(image)

+(image)

 <img src = "https://user-images.githubusercontent.com/108306069/181175433-eba0cc57-0372-44fe-94a2-c6e2bdbae26a.jpg" width="50%" height="50%" />